Commonfare-net/secrets/resources/public/static/README.md

 1) Have a secret
 </div>

-For Secrets to be useful one needs to have a secret :^) don't be silly now, everyone has secrets.
-Lets say a backup of your passwords or a crypto wallet or a testament...
-Remember it has to be just text and smaller than 1024 characters.
+For Secrets to be useful... one needs to have a secret :) don't be silly now, everyone has secrets.
+Lets say a backup of your passwords or a crypto wallet or a testament... remember it has to be just text and smaller than 1024 characters.

 <div class="well well-sm">
 2) Trust a group of people